24 Hours (newspaper)

-The French-language Montreal edition published by Quebecor Media and known as 24heures later known as 24H and now known as 24 and published weekly is the only survivor under the name after folding of all the other Canadian editions.
+The French-language Montreal edition, originally called Metropolitain, became 24 heures in 2005.
+It is published weekly by Quebecor Media and is the only survivor under the name after folding of all the other Canadian editions.
 In 2021, it re-launched as a print weekly.
-The newspaper also underwent a major redesign with the title change to 24.
+The newspaper also underwent a major redesign with the title change to 24, and in early February 2021, its website and logo were redesigned.

-Also recently the newspaper logo has changed

 History

 In 2000, Metro International launched its free daily Metro newspaper in Toronto, eventually expanding with local editions across Canada.
 In Toronto, the Toronto Sun and Toronto Star scrambled to launch their own free dailies, Sun Media's FYI Toronto and Torstar's GTA Today.
 In mid-2001, GTA Today had merged with Metro and in October of the same year Sun Media ceased publication of FYI Toronto.
 However, as the Toronto Sun itself had been largely dependent on sales to commuters the success of Metro ate into its market share and in 2003, Sun Media re-entered the giveaway market with the launch of 24 Hours in Toronto.